Modern Slavery Act 2015

 Our due diligence processes to prevent slavery and human trafficking in our business and supply chain

-Our preferred stance with suppliers is to reflect a zero-tolerance policy against slavery and human trafficking within our terms & conditions, entitling us to terminate the relationship if there was a modern slavery issue.
-We seek to agree this preferred stance in all contractual relationships with suppliers.
+Our standard terms and conditions with our suppliers are clear about our zero-tolerance policy against slavery and human trafficking, entitling us to terminate the relationship if there was a modern slavery issue.

-Enhanced Supplier Due Diligence assessments are mandatory for all supplier arrangements rated as Medium or High Risk and include a compulsory/required section called ‘Ethical, Social & Reputational’ specifically designed to identify suppliers likely to have potential modern slavery risks.
+Enhanced supplier due diligence is mandatory for those supplier arrangements rated as medium or high-risk and include a compulsory/required section called ‘Ethical, Social & Reputational’ specifically designed to identify suppliers likely to have potential modern slavery risks.
+These are reviewed annually and where appropriate a further due diligence assessment will be undertaken.

 Over the next year we intend to: